Education & Training Programs

 Research Costing Compliance (RCC) offers a comprehensive portfolio of training classes and certificate programs in support of Research Administration at Duke University.
 RCC training is designed to provide instruction and best practices to the research administration community on federal rules and regulations as well as Duke policies and procedures regarding sponsored project management.
 RCC partners with other research administration offices at Duke – Office of Research Administration (ORA), Office of Research Support (ORS), Office of Sponsored Programs (OSP), and the Duke Office of Clinical Research (DOCR) – to provide targeted training on specific areas of proposal submission and award management.

 For staff new to research administration, or new to research administration at Duke, RCC has designed a series of introductory courses.
 The courses are designed to provide fundamental information about the field of research administration, as well as introduce staff to the structure of research administration at Duke.

 In addition to individual classes targeted to a specific research administration task, RCC offers certificate programs that address progressively more complex issues in research administration.

 The Research Administration Academy Certification (RAA) is designed to provide comprehensive training for all research administrators and allows supervisors to tailor training to the current business need.
-The RAA Certification can be obtained by completing the certification program or passing the RAA Test Out.
-More information on the RAA Certification and the Test Out can be found on the RAA Webpage.
+The RAA Certification can be obtained by completing all RAA classes and passing the final exam.
+More information on the RAA Certification can be found on the RAA Webpage.